snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 Nested Models
 -------------

-Nested models utilize a sub-iterator and a sub-model to perform a complete iterative study as part of every evaluation of the model.
+Nested models employ sub-method and a sub-model to perform a complete iterative study as part of every evaluation of the model.
 This sub-iteration accepts variables from the outer level, performs the sub-level analysis, and computes a set of sub-level responses which are passed back up to the outer level.
-As described in the Models chapter of the Reference Manual :cite:p:`RefMan`, mappings are employed for both the variable inputs to the sub-model and the response outputs from the sub-model.
+As described in the nested model's :dakkw:`model-nested-sub_method_pointer` documentation, mappings are employed for both the variable inputs to the sub-model and the response outputs from the sub-model.

 In the variable mapping case, primary and secondary variable mapping specifications are used to map from the top-level variables into the